Scalingo/documentation/_posts/languages/php/2000-01-01-php-basic-auth.md

 }
 {% endhighlight %}

-> Tip: You can find more information about extra configuration in [the buildpack configuration page](%{ post_url /languages/php/2014-07-07-buildpack }).
+> Tip: You can find more information about extra configuration in [the PHP support page]({% post_url /languages/php/2014-07-02-php %}).

 ## Redeploy your app